Skip to content

 The shutdown was a product of efforts from concerned environmentalists within the town.
 It all started in 2018 when student Eli Bieri began tracking a rough number of salamanders killed after being hit by unsuspecting drivers at night.
 To his dismay, the total quickly grew into the hundreds.
 The city finally took action in 2020, amidst growing evidence that the salamander was more than an interesting-looking nuisance.

-Blue-spotted salamanders do much more for their environment than simply being shiny food for a few snakes or birds. “… they are an indicator species, informing us about the health of our environment,” says Kathleen Henry.
+Blue-spotted salamanders do much more for their environment than simply being shiny food for a few snakes or birds. “… they are an indicator species, informing us about the health of our environment,” Kathleen Henry told The Mining Journal.

 She works for the Superior Watershed Partnership as a special projects coordinator and special education specialist.
 Depending on the level of salamanders observed in the wild, specialists can determine the overall status of that ecosystem.
 According to Henry, the impact of the close was immediate: amazingly, only three salamander fatalities were confirmed during the 2020 migration season.